RanelParna/MIT-BIH-Arrhythmia-neural-net/README.md

-this repo (May 2021) details the building of a CNN model that classifies ECG data (MIT-BIH Arrhythmia Database).
+this repo (May 2021) details the building of a supervised/unsupervised deep learning models that classify two types of ECG data.